RafalenFe/DeliveryFood-API/README.md

 # DeliveryFood-API
-A Delivery Food API project made based on REST API
+It's a Delivery Food work in progress API project made based on REST API